Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery

 Ptosis of the Vulva (Drooping)

 This refers to a condition where the entire genital region is hanging down.
-This can be extremely uncomfortable, difficult to control, and can predispose to rashes, called intertrigo.
-This situation can be successfully resolved during an abdominoplasty, or tummy tuck, by advancing the vulvar region upward and securely anchoring it in its normal position.
+This can be extremely uncomfortable, difficult to control, and can predispose to rashes, called “intertrigo.”
+This condition can be successfully resolved during an abdominoplasty or tummy tuck by surgically releasing the connective tissue bands and advancing the vulvar region upward while securely anchoring it in its normal position.
 There is no additional scarring.
+The operation is enormously gratifying to the patient when the ptotic, or hanging, vulva is corrected.

 Ptosis of the Clitoris

 Ordinarily, the clitoris is securely attached to the pubic bone by a central suspensory ligament.
 When this connection fails or becomes too lax, the clitoris can hang too far down, sometimes into the vagina, and cause problems with urination, irritation, as well as sexual intercourse and stimulation.
-The operation to correct clitoral ptosis involves reconnecting the clitoris in the region of the suspensory ligament to bring the clitoris back to its normal position.
+The operation to correct clitoral ptosis, or hanging, involves surgically attaching the clitoris in the region of the suspensory ligament to reposition the clitoris to its normal position.

 Excessive Clitoral Hooding

 Vaginaplasty refers to vaginal tightening.
 When the vaginal os, or external opening, is too wide, excessively large, or patulous, this situation can result in unsatisfactory sexual relations.
 Such a condition may be related to trauma, especially the trauma of childbirth, or the result of an episiotomy repair that failed.
 In either instance, the result is the same.
 Correction consists of transposing internal tissue flaps across the midline and securing them well.
-Thereafter, excess skin is excised, and closure of the skin and mucosal covering is made over the repair.
+The size of the vaginal opening, or “os,” must be carefully reconstructed to its normal diameter.
+Thereafter, excess skin and mucosa are excised, and closure of the skin and mucosal covering is made over the repair.
 Sexual intercourse can be resumed in six weeks, at which time maximum strength of the repair will have been achieved.

 At Fairbanks Plastic Surgery Center, our plastic surgeons have extensive experience over many years of performing Female Cosmetic Genital Surgery.
-Call for a consultation.
+Be sure to call for a consultation, if you have a problem in this area.

 Things to avoid with Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery